Skip to content

 • the app is not exposed directly to the public internet without additional protection

-• the built-in auth story is a single shared password, not a multi-user account system
+• the built-in auth story is a small role-based password gate, not a multi-user account system

-Foldergram can optionally protect the library with one shared password configured from the Settings page.
+Foldergram can optionally protect the library from the Settings page with:

 When enabled:

-• Foldergram stores a one-way password hash, salt, and session metadata in SQLite app_settings
+• Foldergram stores one-way password hashes, salts, and session metadata in SQLite app_settings

 • the browser unlocks access with a signed HttpOnly session cookie

-• /api routes require that session, except for GET /api/health, GET /api/auth/status, POST /api/auth/login, and POST /api/auth/logout
+• /api routes require that session, except for GET /api/health, GET /api/auth/status, POST /api/auth/login, POST /api/auth/unlock-admin, and POST /api/auth/logout

 • authenticated API and media responses are marked Cache-Control: no-store and Vary: Cookie